Caleb & Brown

 How does Bitcoin work?

 Bitcoin is the world’s first completely open payment network which anyone with an internet connection can participate in.
-Bitcoin was designed to be used on the internet, and doesn’t depend on banks or private companies to process transactions.
+Bitcoin was designed to be used on the internet, and doesn’t depend on banks or financial service providers to process transactions.
+However, such institutions are now endorsing and engaging Bitcoin – see the Bitcoin ETF launches.

 One of the most important elements of Bitcoin is the blockchain, which tracks who owns what, similar to how a bank tracks assets.
 What sets the Bitcoin blockchain apart from a bank's ledger is that it is decentralised, meaning anyone can view it and no single entity controls it.